30 Best Freelance Writing Websites for 2021

-This is one of the best freelance writing websites for new freelancers looking to find quick work.
+Online Writing Jobs is one of the best freelance writing websites for new freelancers looking to find quick work.
 It’s actually a freelancing platform, so you sign up and they’ll provide you with writing assignments.
-Pay is low, but it’s a great place to get an idea of what freelance writing is like and client expectations.
+Pay is low, but it’s a great place to start freelance writing and get an idea of client expectations.
 You have to apply to become a writer on their site, but once they approve you, it’s easy to get work.

 PeoplePerHour is a freelancing site trusted by thousands of businesses globally.
 It was originally designed to serve clients and freelancers in the United Kingdom, but has since expanded globally.
 That said, most of the job listings are still from people in the UK.
 If you’re a freelance writer who can specialized writing with British English, this is a great platform to check out.

 Like other freelance platforms, PeoplePerHour hosts job listings for all sorts of freelance niches.
 Just sign up, create a profile as a freelance writer, then filter results to include writing gigs in your specialty.